MikeLindner/bill.shorten/readme.md

 Then...

-1. Move `bill.sh` to somewhere like ~/bin
-2. Change it's permissions to execute: `chmod u+x bill.sh`
-3. Create a symlink somehwere in your shell's $PATH to `bill`
+* Move `bill.sh` to somewhere in your shell's $PATH

 ### Running
-* Run the bill.sh script however you like.
-If you've created the link above just typing `bill` at the command line should do it!
+* Run the bill.sh script however you like.  moved it during "installation" just typing `bill.sh` at the command line should do it!
-* Rename the script or the link however you like, it's name doesn't matter at all.
+* Rename the script however you like, it's name doesn't matter at all.

 ### About the links file